vikumchathuranga/iot-hub-c-raspberrypi-getstartedkit/README.md

 ### 2.4.1 Log in and Access the Terminal

 The default login for Raspbian is username `pi` with password `raspberry`.
-In the task bar up top, you can launch the Terminal using the 3rd icon from the left – The one that looks like a monitor.
-This is where you will be entering commands if you use the Raspbian interface directly.
+If you use the Raspbian interface directly, in the task bar up top, you can launch the Terminal using the 3rd icon from the left – The one that looks like a monitor.

 ### 2.4.2 Log in Using PuTTY

 - You need to discover the IP address of your Raspberry Pi before you can connect using PuTTY.
-Type  ip a  in a command prompt to discover your IP.For more information see: [https://www.raspberrypi.org/documentation/remote-access/ip-address.md](https://www.raspberrypi.org/documentation/remote-access/ip-address.md)
+Type `hostname -I` in a command prompt to discover your IP.For more information see: [https://www.raspberrypi.org/documentation/remote-access/ip-address.md](https://www.raspberrypi.org/documentation/remote-access/ip-address.md)
 - With the Raspberry Pi on and running, open an SSH terminal program such as [PuTTY](http://www.putty.org/) on your desktop machine.
 - Use the IP address from previous step as the Host Name, Port=22, and Connection type=SSH to complete the connection.
 - When prompted, log in with username `pi`, and password `raspberry`.